dysartcoal/DataPipeline_AirflowSparkEMR/README.md

  * dtadfile, visapost, occup, entdepa, entdepd, entdepu, dtaddto - are all fields that are not used.
  * matflag - the value of this field has a 1 to 1 correlation with whether or not the depdate field is populated
  * biryear - it is assumed that the analysts wanted the age of visitors rather than the year of birth
- * insnum - this value was sparsely populated and not of interest to the data analysts
+ * insnum - this value was sparsely populated and it is assumed not of interest to the data analysts
  * airline - it is assumed a decision was taken by data analysts that they were not interested in airline for this project.
  * fltno - as above.
  * admnum - the admission number.
 Irrelevant in any aggregation.